Friday, 30 January 2015

 Wednesday, 7 January 2015

-Fund Flow Statements & How to prepare a Fund Flow Statement
+Fund Flow Statements & How to Prepare a Fund Flow Statement

-What is Fund Flow Statement?
+What is a Fund Flow Statement?

-Why it is prepared?
+Why is it Prepared?

-How to prepare Fund Flow Statement?
+How to Prepare Fund Flow Statement?

 Fund flow statements are prepared by deriving the amounts of increase or decrease in figures of balance sheets comparing two accounting periods and putting those figures in a statement.